h2oai/h2o-llmstudio/README.md

 ## What's New

+- [PR 12](https://github.com/h2oai/h2o-llmstudio/pull/12).
+Experiment configurations are now stored in yaml format, allowing for more flexibility in the configuration while making it much easier to be backward compatible.
+Old experiment configurations that are stored in pickle format will be converted to yaml format automatically.
-- April 25, 2023 Added functionality for supporting nested conversations in data.
+- [PR 40](https://github.com/h2oai/h2o-llmstudio/pull/40) Added functionality for supporting nested conversations in data.
 A new `parent_id_column` can be selected for datasets to support tree-like structures in your conversational data.
 Additional `augmentation` settings have been added for this feature.

 Please note that due to current rapid development we cannot guarantee full backwards compatibility of new functionality.
+We thus recommend to pin the version of the framework to the one you used for your experiments.
-Please either reset your `data` and `output` folders when upgrading and running into compatibility issues.
+For resetting, please delete/backup your `data` and `output` folders.

 ## Setup
 H2O LLM Studio requires a machine with Ubuntu 16.04+ and at least one recent Nvidia GPU with Nvidia drivers version >= 470.57.02.
 For larger models, we recommend at least 24GB of GPU memory.